Explaining the lawsuit against South Dakota’s abortion-rights ballot measure

 South Dakota Searchlight’s Joshua Haiar contributed to this report.

-The post Explaining the lawsuit against South Dakota’s abortion-rights ballot measure appeared first on South Dakota Searchlight.
+This article originally appeared on Sioux Falls Argus Leader: Explaining the lawsuit against SD abortion-rights ballot measure